uvaise1/gpu-operator/INSTALL_POWER.md

 nvidia-operator-validator-sm5q2                                   1/1     Running     0          18h
 ```

 5.)
-Run a test pod that has a GPU assigned
+Run a test pod that has a GPU assigned and get the logs

 ```
 cat<< EOF | oc apply -f -